epfl-lara/compiler2024-labs-public/lab02_parser/Readme.md

 ## General structure of the parser and the codebase

-The parser consummes a sequence of tokens as a stream to produce an AST.
+Parsing is decomposed into multiple functions, each of them responsible for parsing a specific part of the grammar.

-The parsing is composed of multiple functions.
-Each function is responsible for parsing a specific part of the grammar.
-For example, the `binding` function is responsible for parsing a binding.
+For example, the method `binding` is responsible for parsing binding trees, like the one shown in the previous section.

-Here is the available API to implement the parser:
+All of these parsing functions use the following core API:

 * `peek`: looks at the next token without consuming it.
   * it returns either `Some(token)` or `None` if the stream is empty (i.e. we reach an EOF).